JohnRSim/Shopify-OCM-Product-Migration/README.md

 # Shopify-OCM-Product-Migration
-Demo code providing a sample on how to quickly copy and map Product content from Shopify to OCM
+Demo code providing a sample on how to quickly copy and map Product content from Shopify to Oracle Content Management.
+For more info head over to https://bitmapbytes.com to read a blog post on the process.

 # Setup Env
 Create .env file in the root project folder